 That's why we made this handy guide with tips on sleeping during your pregnancy.
 Enjoy!

 - Keep yourself hydrated.
 Keeping yourself hydrated during the day will help prevent you from waking up thirsty in the middle of the night.
-Though, you need to make sure to control your water intake since you don't want to wake up wanting to go to the bathroom in the middle of the night!
+Keep in mind, you need to make sure to control your water intake.
+You don't want to wake up wanting to go to the bathroom in the middle of the night!

 - Exercise!
 Exercising can help prevent cramps while you're sleeping.
 It also keeps you and your baby healthy.
-Just make sure to do it early in the day as exercising late can release adrenaline which keeps you awake at night.
+Just make sure to do it early in the day.
+Exercising late can release adrenaline which keeps you awake at night.